-These are Current ratio (CR) and quick ratio or acid test ratio.
+These are Current ratio (CR) and Quick ratio or acid test ratio.
 While CR is a ratio of total current assets to total current liabilities, quick ratio is calculated by dividing current assets (excluding inventory) by total current liabilities.
 These ratios indicate the capacity of an enterprise to meet its short term obligations.
+It is quick ratio because out of total current asset the inventory is taken out and the balance is mostly Sundry Dr. or advances as paid and are nearer (quick) to be converted in to cash.